JordanWu1997/Vim_Tmux_Config/README.md

 ### Plugins
 #### 1. Plugin Loading Time
-- Enable too much plugins may slow down your vim. you can check your loading time with following command
+- Enable too much plugins may slow down your vim.
+You can check your loading time with following command
 - For managing plugins enable/disable, see next section (Plugin usage configuration)
 ```bash
 # For vim/gvim